 That is a huge increase, but the trend was already there.
 70% of people globally were working remotely at least once a week in 2018.

-As unemployment rose to an all-time high of 14.7% at the onset of the epidemic, experts predict a “Great Rehiring” once the vaccine is readily available.
-There will literally be millions of people going back out into the workforce and the job market is going to get even more competitive.
+As unemployment rose to an all-time high of 14.7% at the onset of the pandemic, Andreessen Horowitz predicted a “Great Rehiring” once the vaccine was readily available.
+There would literally be millions of people going back into the workforce and the job market was going to get even more competitive.

 Performance KPIs are digitized

-Remote work spread so fast because everything is digitized.
-People’s performance can now be measured using KPIs, analytics, and data that wasn’t available 5 or 10 years ago.
+Remote work spread so fast because everything is becoming digitized.
+People’s performance can now be measured using KPIs, analytics, and data that wasn’t available 5-10 years ago.

 A lot of SaaS tools came on the scene that make this a reality across most industries today.
-Everything from customer success to development, to performance marketing, everything can be measured online based on leading and lagging indicators.
+Everything from customer success to development, performance marketing, everything can be measured online based on leading and lagging indicators.

 It’s also become much easier to test the results and view them in real-time.
 A company doesn’t need to go through a 60-90 day process of hiring and vetting an agency only to find out that they are not a good fit.
-They can test a freelancer on a much smaller scale in the manner of a week or two.
+Now, they can test a freelancer on a much smaller scale in just a week or two.

 How platforms will change the future

 The job market is the greatest industry in the world today.
-It hasn't changed for years, and all of a sudden it's being transformed in a dramatic way, and at an increasing pace.
+It hasn't changed for years, and all of a sudden it's being transformed in a dramatic way, and at an exponential rate.

 Companies like Apple and Google are committing to a work-from-home future.
-Marketing consultants can really utilize all of their strengths by working with multiple clients at once.
+Marketing consultants can utilize all their strengths by working with multiple clients at once.

-Collaboration between colleagues is all happening via Zoom and other video sharing apps.
+Collaboration between colleagues is happening via Zoom and other video-sharing apps.
 Companies are increasingly using mobile apps to centralize internal communications and automate systems.
-Talented management has been completely disrupted and is ripe for adapting to deep job platforms for finding skilled candidates.
+Traditional management has been completely disrupted and is ripe for adapting to deep job platforms to find skilled candidates.

-Some say that this vision of the “Future of Work” is already happening and the deep job platform provides that much-needed infrastructure to help companies adapt to the “New Normal”.
+Some say that this vision of the “Future of Work” is already happening and the deep job platform provides the much-needed infrastructure to help companies adapt to the “New Normal”.